Wednesday, November 26, 2008

-Edot are commandments which testify to an idea, or mark an occasion, like a holiday.
-The actual performance of the mitzvah reminds us of an event or a concept.
+Edot are commandments which testify to an idea or mark an occasion, like a holiday.
+The actual performance of the mitzvah is meant as a reminder of an event or a concept.
 For instance, Americans celebrate the 4th of July and commemorate their independence from Britain with picnics, parties and fireworks.
-Jews celebrate their freedom from the slavery of Egypt by thanking God, participating in a seder filled with actions directly related to the Exodus, and by eliminating bread and leavened products, just as our ancestors did.
+Jews celebrate their freedom from the slavery of Egypt by thanking God, participating in a seder filled with actions directly related to the Exodus and by eliminating bread and leavened products, just as our ancestors did.
 The edot, the testimonies, do not just mark days or items as part of our history, but enable us to make the spiritual connection that bonds all Jews - past, present and future.

 Chukim are those laws which generally cannot be logically explained, such as keeping kosher.
 These laws are usually the first to be cast aside because they are often difficult to understand.
 Yet chukim are very important in Judaism.
 Indeed, chukim go hand-in-hand with the very first commandment of the Ten Commandments: “I am the Lord your God.”
 Since belief in God is a fundamental principle of Judaism, observing those laws known as chukim expresses our commitment to this fundamental principle of belief.
 Thus observant Jews keep kosher not because they believe it is a healthier diet, but because God commanded the Jewish people to live by these dietary laws.

 In Ethics of the Fathers (5:20), Judah the son of Taima says: Be bold as a leopard, light as an eagle, swift as a deer and strong as a lion to do the will of your Father in Heaven.”
 Using animals as examples, Judah the son of Taima sought to encourage people to be strong in their devotion to Torah even when it is difficult.